kalpeta/ops-api/docs/runbook.md

 grep "REQUEST_END" app.log | grep "status=5"
 Debug one failing request using correlation id
-If a user reports: “I got error with X-Correlation-Id=abc...”
-You can search logs for that id.
+If a user reports: “I got error with X-Correlation-Id=abc...” you can search logs for that id.

-Example:

 bash
 Copy code